-Number of occupiers per bedrooms with shared bedrooms with kitchen bedroom kitchen facilities facilities
+Number of occupiers per bedrooms with shared bedrooms with kitchen

+bedroom kitchen facilities facilities

+1 person 8 sqm 11 sqm

+2 persons 13 sqm 16 sqm

 1.1 Bedrooms sizes (i.e. units of sleeping accommodation or bedsits)

 A reduction in bedroom size will only be considered where a communal living room or kitchen with a dining area exists.
 This will depend on the size, layout and nature of the communal space and facilities available, standards of management and other health and safety considerations.